stakeme-team/story-validators-race/wave-2/submissions/tecnodes/submission-general-task-1.md

 ### 1. Run the Script

-To run the script, open your terminal and execute the following command:
+To run the script, open your terminal and execute the following command: for installation use:**`Option 1`**

 ```bash
 curl -sL https://tecnodes.network/chains/testnet/story/script/story.sh | bash